csinop/FAFM/README.md

+# this branch contains experimental changes, thus some parts of the app might be unstable.
+# known issues:
+     Profile fragment will feel laggy, there is a problem with the AsyncTask class.

 /*OUTDATED ATM*/
 //most functionalities are the same, but the app might be different than what you read here//
 //I will update it as soon as I can.